 Enrollment over the next few years continued to grow.
 Students from around the world were drawn by the exceptional design programs and by the school’s placement rate of 90%.
 A committee of trustees, faculty, staff, and students began examining sites where the burgeoning school could relocate.

-Kendall impact recognized nationally
+Creating impact nationally

-In the summer of 1995, a gala event in New York honored renowned design editor and author Beverly Russell, a member of the Kendall Board of Trustees and recipient of an honorary doctoral degree from the college.
+In the summer of 1995, a gala event in New York honored renowned design editor and author Beverly Russell, a member of the KCAD Board of Trustees and recipient of an honorary doctoral degree from the college.
 Funds from the event were used to establish a lecture fund, which over the next six years, brought a stellar array of international design figures to Grand Rapids including Viscount David Linley, the son of England’s Princess Margaret and Lord Snowdon and a furniture designer of international renown.

 A meeting of minds